redsuperbat/rustproof/README.md

 ## Installation

-The easiest is probably to clone the repo and build from source:
+The easiest is probably to clone the repository and build from source:

 ```sh
 git clone https://github.com/redsuperbat/rustproof.git